A general $q$-series transformation and its applications to multi-sum Rogers-Ramanujan-Slater identities: Applications

 \begin{remark} It is worth pointing out that \eqref{WWWWWW-999-kkkk} turns out to be \cite[Eq.(6.1.13)]{12-4}.
 Observe that the series on the right-hand side of \eqref{WWWWWW-999-kkkk} is symmetric with respect to $x$ and $z$.
 This leads us to

-We refer the reader to \cite[Eq.(6.1.3)]{12-4} for applications of these two transformations in proving $q$-series identities of Rogers-Ramanujan-Slater type. \end{remark} In their recent paper \cite{wei}, C. Wei et al's obtained the following transformation via the use of analytic method.
-Using \eqref{WWWWWW-999-kkkk}, we can give a short proof for this transformation. \begin{lz}[cf. \mbox{\cite[Thm.
+We refer the reader to \cite[Eq.(6.1.3)]{12-4} for applications of these two transformations in proving $q$-series identities of Rogers-Ramanujan-Slater type. \end{remark} In their recent paper \cite{wei}, C. Wei et al's established the following $q$-series expansion via the analytic method.
+Here, by virtue of \eqref{WWWWWW-999-kkkk}, we are able to give a short proof for this expansion. \begin{lz}[cf. \mbox{\cite[Thm.
 1.1]{wei}}]